8 Risky Jobs That Pay Big Bucks

 - Top pay: $82,930

 But this profession comes with its stumbling blocks — literally.
 Electricians' injuries are most often caused by falls.
-That's not surprising considering they can spend lots of time at construction sites and on ladders.
-If you can watch your step, you typically stand to enjoy paychecks 43% higher than the national median.
+That's not surprising, considering they often spend lots of time at construction sites and on ladders.
+If you watch your step, you typically stand to enjoy paychecks 43% higher than the national median.

 You can start your career as an electrician with a high school diploma (or the equivalent) and a paid four-year apprenticeship, which you can find through the U.S. Department of Labor.
 But having a Bachelor's degree can help boost your income; according to Payscale, a college-educated electrician can earn up to about $93,000 a year.
 Most states also require you to be licensed.